I never called the former boss of COAS Gen Bajwa: Imran Khan - ExBulletin

 I never called the former boss of COAS Gen Bajwa: Imran Khan

-Islamabad, December 9 Former Pakistani Prime Minister Imran Khan has said he never called ex-chief of staff Qamar Javed Bajwa a “boss” while in office.
+Former Pakistani Prime Minister Imran Khan said he never referred to former army chief of staff Qamar Javed Bajwa as “boss” when in office.

 He claimed he never wanted to appoint Lt.
 Gen. Faiz Hameed as COAS, The News reported.